How to Achieve Proper Shaft Lean at Impact: Fixes, Drills, and Common Mistakes

 Improper Wrist Action Throughout the Swing

-Wrist action, in general, is often overlooked by amateur golfers as it can be a little difficult to understand at first.
+Wrist action is often overlooked by amateur golfers as it can be difficult to understand at first.

-When using HackMotion, you can quickly learn the proper patterns that all great players are using and apply them to your swing.
+When using HackMotion, you can quickly learn the proper patterns that all great players use and apply them to your swing.

 There is no perfect wrist angle or wrist position in golf.
-The shape of your hands, wrists, arms, body, and individual playing styles comes into play here.
+The shape of your hands, wrists, arms, body, and individual playing styles come into play here.

-However, learning proper wrist action and then developing it with HackMotion training will absolutely lead to more shaft lean at impact.
+However, learning proper wrist action and wrist action patterns in the swing and then developing it with HackMotion training will absolutely lead to more shaft lean at impact.

 How to Create More Shaft Lean at Impact